skap3214/AGPT/README.md

 So far this is a simple decoder-only model which uses masked multi head attention to generate responses.
 I have followed along the Karpathy makemore series to create this teeny tiny model.

 ## Model
 UPDATE: AGPT_small has been trained.
 It has 73502 params(very small) and does not output coherent sentences!
+In the process of training a larger model.
 It is very overfitted since I am running all this on a macbook.
 I am in the process of training the large model with ~11m parameters.

 Here is a snippet of the response (max tokens set to 500):